Stan-Reifel/TeensyUserInterface/Documentation.md

 ##### Hardware:

 This user interface works with Teensy microcontrollers along with a 2.8" 320x240 ILI9341 LCD touch screen display.
 These displays are very inexpensive and easy to hookup.
-This library has only been tested with a *Teensy 3.6* but will likely work with most of the Teensy family.
+This library has only been tested with a *Teensy 3.6* and *Teensy 4.1* but will likely work with much of the Teensy family.

 ![alt_text](images/LCD_Display.jpg "Touch screen display")